cloudfoundry/cf-networking-release/README.md

 CF Networking provides policy-based container networking for Cloud Foundry.

-For information about getting started with CF Networking, look at our docs for [deploying to BOSH-lite](docs/deploy-bosh-lite.md) or [deploying to AWS or GCP](docs/deploy-iaas.md#deploy-to-aws).
+For information about getting started with CF Networking, look at our docs for [the supported mode of deploying to AWS, GCP or BOSH-lite](https://github.com/cloudfoundry/cf-deployment).

 ## Downloads
 - Our BOSH release is available [on bosh.io](http://bosh.io/releases/github.com/cloudfoundry-incubator/cf-networking-release)